CloudKlabauter/fluks-examples/README.md

 ## About

-<a href="https://www.kalypso.cloud/" target="_blank">Kalypso</a> is a platform to design workflows for connecting and automating processes with a wide variety of applications and services, including those in the real estate industry.
+<a href="https://www.kalypso.cloud/" target="_blank">Kalypso</a> is a platform to design workflows for connecting and automating processes by providing a wide variety of applications and services, including those of the real estate industry.

-Kalypso is based on connectors that allow anyone to become part of the platform.
-The basis of a connector is a <a href="https://docs.kalypso.cloud/docs/partners/connector-definition" target="_blank">Definition</a> that describes the triggers and actions of a connector.
+Kalypso is based on interfaces we refer to as connectors that allow anyone to become part of the platform.
+The base of a connector is made up of a <a href="https://docs.kalypso.cloud/docs/partners/connector-definition" target="_blank">definition</a> that describes the triggers and actions of a connector.

-In the documentation, there is a <a href="https://docs.kalypso.cloud/docs/partners/tutorial/" target="_blank">tutorial</a> that explains how to create a connector step by step.
+In the documentation, we have created a <a href="https://docs.kalypso.cloud/docs/partners/tutorial/" target="_blank">tutorial</a> which takes you through the creation process of a connector.

-In this repository there are implementations of the tutorial for connectors in the different languages.
+In this repository you find implementations using this tutorial for connectors in the different languages.
 ## What we're building

-In the examples, we create a connector for a tradesmen service platform that includes a trigger and an action.
+In the examples, we have created a connector for a tradesmen service platform which includes a trigger and an action.
 The trigger informs a workflow that an order has been completed.
 The action creates an order.

 ## Examples